OfficeDev/teams-toolkit/packages/fx-core/CONTRIBUTING.md

 Add tests under tests/ folder.
 The filename should end with .test.ts.

 Because other packages depends on `fx-core`, the change may break functionalities of other packages.
-Please also run `npx lerna run test:unit --since origin/main` in the root folder of TeamsFx project, it will run all unit tests.
+Please also run `pnpm -r run test:unit` in the root folder of TeamsFx project, it will run all unit tests.

 ## Style Guidelines